This post may contain affiliate links. Please read our disclosure policy.

 - Maple syrup – Be sure to use pure maple syrup and not pancake syrup, which has no maple in it.

 - Avocado oil – I like to use avocado oil because it’s neutral in flavor.
-It can be pricey compared to other oils so if that’s a concern go with olive oil or a good quality canola oil.
+It can be pricey compared to other oils so as an alternative you can use a good quality canola oil, vegetable oil, or melted coconut oil.

 - Vanilla – My preference is to use vanilla bean paste in baking recipes because the flavor is more pure and intense.
 Vanilla extract works too.

-Try not to over-mix or you’ll work the gluten and the muffins will be tough.
+- Don’t overmix the batter or the muffins will be tough instead of light and fluffy.
 I like to fold the batter just until you can no longer see streaks for flour.

 Storage and Freezing